noetl/noetl/docs/save_result.md

 {{ child_step_name.data }}      # child result data payload
 ```

-You can `save:` at the parent end step to persist the composed/aggregated output.
+You can `sink:` at the parent end step to persist the composed/aggregated output.

 ## 6) Example